IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 }
 ```
 ### Sample Cassandra database instance
-Cassandra takes more time than expected to provision.
-It is always advisible to extend timeouts using timeouts block
+* Cassandra provisioning may require more time than the default timeout.
+A longer timeout value can be set with using the `timeouts` attribute.

 ```terraform
 data "ibm_resource_group" "test_acc" {